 RH: Did anyone ever come to you and indicate that you were forfeiting your water rights?

-CS: No. RH: By concentrating water on other parts of the farm, was it your intent to forfeit water rights?
-CS: No. RH: Why did you eventually decide to sell the farm?
+RH: By concentrating water on other parts of the farm, was it your intent to forfeit water rights?

+RH: Why did you eventually decide to sell the farm?

 CS: Because of Sid's health for one reason, and it was getting a little more than we could handle, the 2 of us.

 RH: Is it fair to say that the farm did not make you rich?

 CS: No, not even close.

 RH: Was that a difficult way to make a living?

 CS: Yes, it is.

 RH: And the biggest cost you had to deal with was the electricity?

 CS: Yes.

 RH: and you actually paid some of those bills and actually wrote checks to pay some of those power bills?

 CS: Yes.

 RH: Is that why you and Sid had to take a second job?

 CS: Yes.

-Hearing Recording, Part 1, 1:18:45 through 1:19:36 (emphasis added); See also testimony of
+Hearing Recording, Part 1, 1:18:45 through 1:19:36 (emphasis added); See also testimony of Clinton Aston from February hearing describing state of farm and necessity for upgrades (Disc 1, Section 2: Beginning at 56:20).

-Clinton Aston from February hearing describing state of farm and necessity for upgrades Disc 1, insufficient evidence in the record to support a finding by clear and convincing evidence that economic considerations did not factor into Sid's farming decisions to not farm these acres, and as a result, during the time period that the Hearing Officer found forfeiture, there was no forfeiture because a statutory exemption applied.
+In short, relative to the 40 acres associated with the NWNW of Section 9, there is insufficient evidence in the record to support a finding by clear and convincing evidence that economic considerations did not factor into Sid's farming decisions to not farm these acres, and as a result, during the time period that the Hearing Officer found forfeiture, there was no forfeiture because a statutory exemption applied.
 Even Fonnesbeck agrees that economics are considered when deciding which farming practices to undertake: